ChrisKo94/LCZ_LDL/README.md

 Can Human Uncertainty Improve Model Performance?".
 The experiments are based on the So2Sat LCZ42 data set [1], which includes aerial satellite images of cities around the world from the Sentinel satellite mission.
-Every satellite image is linked to either a single Local Climate Zone (LCZ) class (original data set), or has a corresponding vector of label votes from multiple human annotators (future release).
+Every satellite image is linked to either a single Local Climate Zone (LCZ) class (original data set), or has a corresponding vector of label votes from multiple human annotators (label evaluation study).
-The original data set can be downloaded at https://mediatum.ub.tum.de/1454690 (and referenced pages therein).
-In our work we study a particular subset of the So2Sat LCZ42 data set, which yields information about the labeling process and has not yet been published.
-This is however planned for the near future and will be published via the same stream as the original data set.
-An early access to the data for reviewing purposes has been installed (see supplementary material).
+In our work we study label evaluation data the So2Sat LCZ42 data set, which yields information about the labeling process.
+The data download for reviewing purposes can be found in the supplementary material.
 The individual python executable files are structured as follows:

 - train.py: Training script, saves results to 'results' folder